aniketstiwari/practice_rails/README.md

 Things you may want to cover:

-* Ruby version
+* The application is using thinking-spinx for search and redis-rails for caching

-* System dependencies
+* To start the server rake ts:start

-* Configuration
+* TO rebuild the index rake ts:rebuild

 * Database creation